olehermanse/documentation/resources/additional-topics/distributed-scheduling.markdown

 ## What is distributed scheduling?

-Scheduling refers to the execution of non-interactive processes or tasks (usually called `jobs') at designated times and places around a network of computers (see the Special Topics Guide on Scheduling).
+Scheduling refers to the execution of non-interactive processes or tasks (usually called _jobs_) at designated times and places around a network of computers (see the Special Topics Guide on Scheduling).
 Distributed Scheduling refers to the chaining of different jobs into a coordinated workflow that spans several computers.
 For example, you schedule a processing job